Sustainable Procurement Tools

 • meetings are arranged at times that enable workers to attend (in person, by phone or virtually) so everyone can contribute and feel included.

-• develop and maintain a home and other remote working policy with consideration given for workers with protected characteristics and suitable provision to support workers’ mental health and overall wellbeing.
+• employers develop and maintain a home and other remote working policy with consideration given for workers with protected characteristics and suitable provision to support workers’ mental health and overall wellbeing.

 • working from home and other remote working is not monitored by invasive worker monitoring software.